Three Reasons Artists Would Need to use A Contract

 Cover your butt and use contracts!
 I wish you great success –

 PS: Feel free to ask me anything on this topic.
+If you are having a difficult time knowing how to handle a contract or deal, please set up a consulting call with me.
+I can help!
 I have dealt with more contracts in my life than most people do!
-I’ll do my best to answer all your questions.
+Visit my consulting page here.

 Would you like your own licensing agreement template that you can use again and again?
-My new LICENSING AGREEMENT/CONTRACT TEMPLATE PACKAGE is now available.
+My LICENSING AGREEMENT/CONTRACT TEMPLATE PACKAGE is now available.
 This package makes it easy for you!
 Complete with a template that you can change as needed, and instructions, this is the perfect short, simple agreement for artists not yet ready to hire an attorney.
-More details here: http://store.drewbrophy.com/
+More details here: Licensing Agreement/Contract Template Package

 - Artists Beware of these Red Flags in Licensing Contracts